 In addition to their official duties, Their Imperial Highnesses Prince and Princess Hitachi serve as President or Honorary President of a wide variety of organizations.

-Their Imperial Highnesses Prince and Princess Hitachi attended the National Convention for the Protection of Wild Birds during the 67th National Bird Week in May 2012, the 67th National Athletic Meet (in Gifu Prefecture), the 25th National Health and Welfare Festival for Senior Citizens (in Miyagi Prefecture), and the 10th National Competitive Exhibition of Wagyu (in Nagasaki Prefecture) in October 2012, among other events.
-On each of these visits, Their Imperial Highnesses took the opportunity to observe the situations in each of the regions.
+In 2013 Their Imperial Highnesses Prince and Princess Hitachi attended the National Convention for the Protection of Wild Birds during the 67th National Bird Week in May (Nara Prefecture), the 68th National Athletic Meet (Tokyo) and the 26th National Health and Welfare Festival for Senior Citizens (Kochi Prefecture) in October, and the Ceremony for the 2013 Kinki Local Commendation for Invention (Shiga Prefecture) in November.
+In January 2014 Their Imperial Highnesses attended the Opening Ceremony of the 64th Central Japan Ski Competition for the Prince Hitachi Cup.
+On these visits Their Imperial Highnesses took the opportunity to observe the situations in each of the regions.

 Their Imperial Highnesses also devoted themselves to the fostering of international goodwill, through a visit in July 2011 to the United Kingdom of Great Britain and Northern Ireland (to attend events related to the Praemium Imperiale global arts prize in honor of Prince Takamatsu) and a courtesy call on Her Majesty Queen Elizabeth II.
 In March 2012, Their Imperial Highness traveled to the Kingdom of Tonga to attend the state funeral of His Majesty King George Tupou V.